Unthrottled/circuit-breaker/README.md

 What I have created is a constant stream of data that is piplined to the front-end application.
 The fun part is that part of the stream is routed through a trouble-maker.
-The trouble maker can be in a state where all invokations throw an exception.
+The trouble maker can be in a state where all invocations throw an exception.
 In addition to being alway blowing up, the trouble maker can also have variable latency.
 Meaning invocation time of the trouble maker's method can vary.

 This is all done to allow simulation of a shoddy third party service.
 Code that is not mine, but can affect how my code performs.
-Effectivly making us look bad.
+Effectively making us look bad.

 So all invocations are wrapped in a Hystrix Command.
 In an attempt to demonstrate some of the functionality the circuit-breaker API provides.